 A child’s quality of life is strongly dictated by the state of their health.
 That’s why it’s so important to educate your children about nutrition and diet.

-Balanced nutrition is important to child development because children need specific nutrients to thrive and grow.
+Our kids need a certain nutrient intake to ensure healthy growth.
+This is why balanced nutrition is so important in their early years.
 Overeating, poor calorie intake, processed, sweet and fatty foods, take their toll on the body, your child’s energy, their development and their behaviour.
 Pesticides can too, which is why you should be teaching your children about organic.

 Teaching children to enjoy an organic diet packed full of fruits, vegetables, and lean proteins greatly reduces their exposure to chemicals and hormones that could be potentially dangerous to their health and wellbeing.
 We say “fruits, vegetables and lean proteins”, because not all organic food is considered healthy.
 There’s organic sugar, organic butter, organic cookies…organic lots of things!